oliverfindl/vue-svg-inline-loader/README.md

 [Webpack](https://github.com/webpack/webpack) loader used for inline replacement of SVG images with actual content of SVG files in [Vue](https://github.com/vuejs/vue) projects.

 > Sprites works only with [Vue](https://github.com/vuejs/vue) [Single File Component](https://vuejs.org/guide/single-file-components.html) approach and only with HTML template format.
+Can be also used on non-[Vue](https://github.com/vuejs/vue) projects, but sprites are not supported.

 > Loader has built-in [SVGO](https://github.com/svg/svgo) support for SVG optimization.

-> Based on my previous [img-svg-inline-loader](https://github.com/oliverfindl/img-svg-inline-loader).

 ---